dirtystylus/mllty/content/reading/how-infrastructure-works/index.md

 end_date: '2024-11-08'
 ---

 I had been super-excited for this book, pre-ordered it, and then it languished in my TBR pile for a year.
-But perhaps now was the right moment to absorb it, in a political landscape that will likely increased deregulation, new investments in non-renewable energy, and overall deprioritization of infrastructure.
+But perhaps now was the right moment to absorb it, in a political landscape that will likely see increased deregulation, new investments in non-renewable energy, and overall deprioritization of infrastructure.

 I really had to sit with this line post-election: